 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against BioLineRx, Enovix, Southwest Airlines, and Y-mAbs and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of BioLineRx Ltd. (NASDAQ: BLRX), Enovix Corporation (NASDAQ: ENVX), Southwest Airlines Co.
-(NYSE: LUV), and Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB).
+NEW YORK, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of BioLineRx Ltd. BLRX, Enovix Corporation ENVX, Southwest Airlines Co.
+LUV, and Y-mAbs Therapeutics, Inc. YMAB.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 23, 2021 - September 19, 2022